thunderbird/webext-docs/windows.rst

 .. role:: value

-The windows API allows to create, modify and rearrange windows.
+The windows API supports creating, modifying and interacting with Thunderbird windows.

 .. rst-class:: api-main-section